fumieval/rhythm-game-tutorial/body.md

 (.=) :: MonadState s m => Lens' s a -> a -> m ()
 ```

-With lens, we can access a specific element of a structure easily, allowing you manipulate just like "fields" in OOP languages.
+With lens, we can access a specific element of a structure easily, allowing you manipulate them just like "fields" in OOP languages.
 However, the state of the deck is packed in `music` in `gameMain` so these can't be used directly.
 The `(.-)` operator, provided by `objective` package, executes an action within a context held by a left operand.

 `getPosition m` returns an accurate time (in seconds) elapsed from an origin of a music `m`.